Williams-Christopher/Launch-App/README.md

 ## Find out what's going up!

+### Summary:
 LaunchApp gives you a list of upcoming space launches and lets you learn more about them.
+You can explore the launch site through the map, learn about why a mission is happening and who is making it happen, and add the launch to your calendar (.ics files only).
+If available, get a link to the webcast for the launch too.

+### Technology Used:
 LaunchApp utilizes:
 - HTML 5
 - CSS 3